Nick-Xing2004/geography-game-app/README.txt

 4.react-confetti

 To run the backend, change the directory to 'server' and enter 'node index.js' in the terminal; for the frontend, first change the current directory to 'client', then enter 'npm start' to launch the react application.
-(note: I've logged the correct answer to each question to the console (the console in the web browser), so that you can enter the correct answer to check for the ribbon animation!)
+(note: I've logged the correct answer to each question to the console (the console in the web browser), so that you can check and enter the correct answer to check for the ribbon animation!)

 #Reflections on the coding process: